Last Updated on May 18, 2022 by Thalia

 My wellness journey has always been about putting my mental health and happiness first.
-I encourage wellness in others through simplicity, slow living and self-care.

 I recently watched the documentary, Bad Influencer on BBC about the disgraced wellness entrepreneur, Belle Gibson.

 The 45-min movie described how Belle deceived people into thinking she cured her terminal brain cancer through healthy and clean eating.

 Belle gained a mass following of people who also had “incurable” illnesses and she slowly became their mentor.